halkyonio/primaza-poc/README.md

 - Register the backend service using the UI, REST endpoint `http://localhost:8080/services/new`
 - Create a claim to bind the backend service to your application `http://localhost:8080/claims/new`

-If a match exists between the `claim` request and a `service` deployed (aka a kubernetes endpoint has been created for the service), then you should be able to get the secret after a few moment :-)
+If a match exists between the `claim` request and a `service` available (aka a kubernetes endpoint has been created for the service), then you should be able to get the secret after a few moment :-)

 Primaza, according to the list of the registered services, will scan the different clusters to determine if the services are running according to the servie endpoint definition `protocol:port`.
-Such services are defined as `deployed` and will be used by the matching job like also to join the credentials created using the UI `http://localhost:8080/credentials/new`
+Such services are defined as `available` and will be used by the matching job like also to join the credentials created using the UI `http://localhost:8080/credentials/new`

 Whenever a secret is populated including the URL to access the backend service and credential, then the claim status will change from `Pending` to `Bind`.
 This can be verified using the
 UI `http://localhost:8080/claims`.